haribalanr/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Introduction

+Goal of this project is to implement a path planning module that drives a car in a smooth and safe trajectories on a simulator highway (provided by Udacity - Simulator section).
+Simulator sends telemetry info such as the speed and position of the car and sensor fusion information about other cars in the highway.
+The path planner uses these information and provides a safe, feasible and smooth trajectories which do not break rules such as speed limit, and also provides a good passenger experience by not accelrating over 10 m/s^2 and jerk that is greater than 50 m/s^3.

+#### Results:
+	-	Code for the module compiled without errors
+	- 	Car drove on the highway without incident over 4.32 miles
+	-	No speed limit was exceeded
+	-	Max Acceleration and Jerk were not exceeded
+	-	Car did not involve in any collisions
+	-	Car followed lanes and changed lanes as and when needed safely

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).